-- 3.1.3.31 Of the 12 Natura 2000 sites and associated benthic habitats which are within the southern North Sea benthic ecology study area, four SACs/SCIs are located partly within the ZoI of Hornsea Three.
-A fifth site, Klaverbank SCI, is also partly within the ZoI of Hornsea Three, but is located within Dutch juristictional waters.
+- Of the 12 Natura 2000 sites and associated benthic habitats which are within the southern North Sea 3.1.3.36 benthic ecology study area, four SACs/SCIs were considered to potentially be in the Hornsea Three Zol.
+A fifth site, Klaverbank SCI, located within Dutch jurisdictional waters was also considered.
 These sites are listed and described in detail below:

 - The Wash and North Norfolk Coast SAC:

 - North Norfolk Coast SAC:

-- Haisborough, Hammond and Winterton SCI;
+- Haisborough, Hammond and Winterton SAC;

-- North Norfolk Sandbanks and Saturn Reef SAC/SCI; and
+- North Norfolk Sandbanks and Saturn Reef SAC; and

 - Klaverbank SCI.